Parameters

 $gte

-Matches values that are greater than or equal to a specified value
+Matches values greater than or equal to a specified value.

 $lt